steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

 Any FileSystem that does not actually break files into block SHOULD return a number for this that results in efficient processing.
-(it MAY make this user-configurable)
+(it MAY make this user-configurable -the S3 and Swift filesystem clients do this)